dhananjay12/learn-java/java-17/README.md

 ### Other notable changes

 * Concurrent Mark Sweep (CMS) Garbage Collector (marked deprecated in java 9) has been removed.
-* New Z Garbage Collector.
+* New Z Garbage Collector and Shenandoah Garbage collector.
+They are for large heap size.
+G1 is still the default.
 * Nashorn Javascript Engine removed.
 * JDK 17 removes the experimental Java-based ahead-of-time (AOT) and just-in-time (JIT) compiler.
   AOT and JIT were introduced in JDK 9 and 10, but there has been little use.
 And there is considerable maintenance cost.